 - Each Core TSO shall define for its bidding zone and for each ID CC MTU a GSK, which translates a change in a bidding zone net position into a specific change of injection or withdrawal in the CGM.
-A GSK shall have fixed values, which means that the relative contribution of generation or load to the change in the bidding zone net position shall remain the same, regardless of the volume of the change. - 2.
-For a given ID CC MTU, the GSK shall only include actual generation and/or load4 present in the CGM for that ID CC MTU.
+A GSK shall have fixed values, which means that the relative contribution of generation or load to the change in the bidding zone net position shall remain the same, regardless of the volume of the change. - For a given ID CC MTU, the GSK shall only include actual generation and/or load9 present in the CGM for that ID CC MTU.
 The Core TSOs shall take into account the available information on generation or load available in the CGM in order to select the nodes that will contribute to the GSK. - 3.
 The GSKs shall describe the expected response of generation and/or load units to changes in the net positions.
-This expectation shall be based on the observed historical response of generation and/or load units to changes in net positions, clearing prices and other fundamental factors, and thereby contributing to minimising the FRM. - 4.
-The GSKs shall be updated and reviewed on a daily basis or whenever the expectations referred to in paragraph 3 change.
-The Core TSOs shall review and update the application of the generation shift key methodology in accordance with Article 22. - 5.
-The Core TSOs belonging to the same bidding zone shall jointly define a common GSK for that bidding zone and shall agree on a methodology for such coordination.
-For Germany and Luxembourg, each TSO shall calculate its individual GSK and the CCC shall combine them into a single GSK for the whole German-Luxembourgian bidding zone, by assigning relative weights to each TSO's GSK.
-The German and Luxembourgian TSOs shall agree on these weights, based on the share of the generation in each TSO's control area that is responsive to changes in net position, and provide them to the CCC. - 6.
-Within eighteen months after the implementation of this methodology in accordance with Article 26(3)(b), all Core TSOs shall develop a proposal for further harmonisation of the generation shift key methodology and submit it by the same deadline to all Core regulatory authorities as a proposal for amendment of this methodology in accordance with Article 9(13) of the CACM Regulation.
-The proposal shall at least include:
+This expectation shall be based on the observed historical response of generation and/or load units to changes in net positions, clearing prices and other fundamental factors, and thereby contributing to minimising the FRM.

-4 And other elements connected to the network, such as storage equipment.
+9 And other elements connected to the network, such as storage equipment.